 The compelling reason for companies to invest in digital employees go beyond return on investment.

-Automating your enterprise drives productivity, and allows you to reduce your reliance on headcount - which allows you to pay your people higher, give them more benefits, reducing turn over.
+Automating your enterprise drives productivity, and allows you to reduce your reliance on headcount.
+This allows you to pay your people higher, give them more benefits, and reduces turnover.

-AI and automation increase second-order efficiencies, which enable organisations to grow without adding additional headcount and management complexity.
+AI and automation increase second-order efficiencies, which enable organizations to grow without adding additional headcount and management complexity.

-The main benefit of having narrow, specialised AI take care of chores which no one misses doing, is that you free up the humans who used to do those mundane tasks to do more valuable work.
+The main benefit of having narrow, specialized AI take care of chores that no one misses doing, is that you free up the humans who used to do those mundane tasks to do more valuable work.

-Senior Vice President, Business Development of Randstad Sourceright, Blaise Habgood was able to free up his business development team to do higher-order work for their clients by leveraging on Saleswhale's enterprise AI sales assistant -
+Senior Vice President, Business Development of Randstad Sourceright, Blaise Habgood was able to free up his business development team to do higher-order work for their clients by leveraging on Saleswhale's AI sales assistant:

 Saleswhale has effectively added a team of sales people to Randstad Sourceright.
 Its clever marketing has increased our client engagement with new and existing contacts, allowing my Senior Business Developers to spend more time creating great solutions for our clients.